 2. Go to the SSH Keys tab where you see any existing keys and can also add a new one.

 4. Choose between public or private RSA key type (you probably want to add your public key), add a name, and copy the key itself in the Public/Private RSA key box.
 Note that the keys must be in pem format in order to be accepted.

 To access a server via SSH:

-- Go to the server page and find the Access tab.
+1. Go to the Virtual Machines page, select the server you wish to add the key to and find the Access tab.

 After you add your public key, please make sure your firewall settings allow for the SSH connection:

-- go to the Firewall tab on your server page
+1. Go to the Security tab on your server page

-- under Source select My IP (or leave CIDR block and add the public IP from which you want to establish the SSH connection followed by /32)
+4. In the Source field select My IP (or leave CIDR block and add the public IP from which you want to establish the SSH connection followed by /32)

-- give a name to the new rule
+5. Give a Name to the new rule